jeffgriffith/java-go-comparison-with-pi/README.md

 * The flip side of the observation above is that using a single channel for a single result is a special case for channels and does not remotely reflect its power.
 CompletableFutures are not intended to solve this.
-Channels therefore possess both the power of the actor model AND the simplicity of futures in one very simple abstraction.
+Channels therefore possess both the power of the 'reactive extensions' model AND the simplicity of futures in one very simple abstraction.

 * I cheated considerably with helper fucntions to make the Java 8 look